-Above: Video of Ryan McCoon, longtime board member with Habitat for Humanity—GTR discussing benefits of energy net-zero homes for Habitat families.
+Above: Video of Ryan McCoon, a longtime board member with Habitat for Humanity—GTR discussing the benefits of energy net-zero homes for Habitat families.

 The success of that neighborhood is now being applied to a new Habitat home being built in Kingsley, and a big part of the equation is a solar array.
 To fundraise for the solar array, Habitat turned to Groundwork’s SolaRISE crowdfunding platform, which is specifically designed for nonprofits.
 As the project leader for SolaRISE, I was really excited to be working with Habitat’s devoted and visionary team.
 To learn more, I checked in with Wendy Irvin, executive director of Habitat for Humanity GTR (right).

 For those who may have only a vague idea of what Habitat for Humanity does and how it works, can you give us a brief flyover?

 Habitat provides strength, stability, and self-reliance through shelter.
 We partner with eligible candidates with household incomes in the range of 30% to 60% of the Area Median Income who have a critical need for housing, from the physical state of their current living conditions to the financial challenges.
 Habitat partners with families and individuals to build their home.
 It’s a true partnership.
 Each adult invests 275 hours of their own labor, called “sweat equity,” working alongside volunteers, and completes homebuyer education and budgeting classes.
 Habitat then sells the home to the family through an affordable mortgage.

 Give us some backstory on that.
 Like, where did the idea originate and why energy net-zero is important.